 It is the same as visiting any new dental practitioner.
 You will fill out medical history forms and include a list of the medications that you take regularly.
 Bring your x-rays from your general dentist; if you do not have x-rays, we will take them.
 Our dentist will talk to you about your diagnosis and treatment options, which is usually a root canal.
 There are rare cases, such as those seen with trauma victims, where the tooth is so severely cracked or damaged that a root canal is not an option.

-If you have an acute toothache or your dentist has told you that you need a root canal that only a specialist can perform, call Dental Specialty Center at Baptist at (786) 590-1421 for endodontics in Miami.
+If you have an acute toothache or your dentist has told you that you need a root canal that only a specialist can perform, call Dental Specialty Center of Kendall at (786) 590-1421 for endodontics in Kendall.
 We will schedule a convenient appointment for you.
 We look forward to alleviating your pain and making your tooth healthy once again.